Everything you need to know about Diablo 4

 As you can see, Diablo games release very far apart, but expansions follow very quickly.
 The last expansion came out in 2014, while Diablo 3 launched in 2012.
-We’re three years on from Reaper of Souls, so logic dictates that we’d see something new shortly, right?
-Well, it turns out that Blizzard’s big news for the moment is a remaking of the original Diablo, as well as introducing a new Necromancer class to Diablo 3.
+We’re a couple of years out from the release of Rise of the Necromancer now, so surely it’s time for something else, right?

 Related: Overwatch review